 There are three ways to volunteer and support Blue River Horse Center:

 - Operations (Marketing, fundraising, grant writing, website design and more)

 Step 1) Fill out a New Volunteer Application

-You will receive a Welcome note, with a link to enroll in a half day orientation at Blue River Horse Center.
-Pick the best date for you from a list of class dates (Saturdays from 10am-2pm) and tell us the types of volunteering that interest you (ranch, store, and/or operations.).
+After you submit your application you will receive a Welcome note, with a link to enroll in a half day orientation at Blue River Horse Center.
+Pick the best date for you and sign up on our Calendar (Saturdays from 10am-2pm).
 Please refer to our Child Volunteer Policy for ages 5-17.

 Step 2) Attend New Volunteer Orientation